 People who have experienced Prohibited Conduct may speak confidentially with a Confidential Resource (see Section II.C.2).
 Confidential Resources are not Responsible Employees and need not report information they receive while acting in their confidential capacity to the Title IX Officer.
 Disclosures to Confidential Resources while they are acting in their confidential capacity are not "reports" under this Policy and will not, alone, result in any formal University action.
+Confidential Resources will inform a person who discloses experiencing possible Prohibited Conduct of the discloser's right to report directly to the Title IX Officer and how to do so.

 IV.
-COMPLIANCE / RESPONSIBILITIES
+COMPLIANCE/RESPONSIBILITIES